-- → Consult with your staff as part of the risk assessment process and reassure them that you understand people will have varying personal circumstances to consider and that you are working to the most up to date guidance and the principles of the fair work statement - → Share the results of the risk assessment with your staff and on your website - → If the workplace has been closed for some time, consider any additional measures which may be required prior to re-opening (e.g. additional cleaning, inspection of heating and ventilation systems and equipment safety checks)
+- → Consult with your staff as part of the risk assessment process and reassure them that you understand people will have varying personal circumstances to consider and that you are working to the most up to date guidance and the principles of the fair work statement - → Share the results of the risk assessment with your staff and on your website

+→ If the workplace has been closed for some time, consider any additional measures which may be required prior to re-opening (e.g. additional cleaning, inspection of heating and ventilation systems and equipment safety checks)

-- The Health and Safety Executive have provided general guidance on managing risks in the workplace including risks assessment templates and examples. - IOSH have also produced more specific guidance on producing a COVID-19 risk assessment as part of any plans to return to work safely. - Unite have also developed advice for risk assessments and procedures in the context of the current pandemic
+- The Scottish Government has now provided general guidance for safer work places (updated 16 Oct 2020) which covers business premises which are not already covered by sectoral guidance, including general offices.
+This includes specific guidance on risk assessments - The Health and Safety Executive have provided general guidance on managing risks in the workplace including risks assessment templates and examples. - IOSH have also produced more specific guidance on producing a Covid-19 risk assessment as part of any plans to return to work safely. - Unite have also developed advice for risk assessments and procedures in the context of the current pandemic

-- Supporting Social Employers (EVH) have also provided some information on COVID-19 Risk Management which is available to their members.
-This includes information on Permitted Works and Industry Guidance (including a section on offices and contact centres), Safe Working Procedures and Risk Assessment and H&S Management and Administration. - The SVCO website includes a section on Risks and Regulation and updates to their information on Essential Services and Premises.
-NCVO has also provided a risk register template. - The Federation of Small Businesses has also provided general guidance on conducting risk assessments as part of the transition from lockdown and a Health and Safety Checklist - Other examples of COVID-19 risk assessments in office environments have been provided by CIPD, HANDS HQ and Safewell - SFHA hosted a webinar session on Risk Management with risk software developer, Decision Time.
-Further information and a recording of the session can be accessed here. - The Scottish Government has also provided guidance on individual risk assessment for the workplace
+- Supporting Social Employers (EVH)

+have also provided some information

+on Covid-19 Risk Management which is

+available to their members.
+This includes

+information on Permitted Works and

+Industry Guidance (including a section on

+offices and contact centres), Safe Working

+Procedures and Risk Assessment and

+H&S Management and Administration.

+- The SVCO website includes a section on Risks and Regulation and updates to their information on Essential Services and Premises.
+NCVO has also provided a risk register template.

+- The Federation of Small Businesses

+has also provided general guidance

+on conducting risk assessments as

+part of the transition from lockdown

+and a Health and Safety Checklist

+- Other examples of Covid-19 risk assessments in office environments have been provided by CIPD, HANDS HQ and Safewell

+- SFHA hosted a webinar session on Risk Management with risk software developer, Decision Time.
+Further information and a recording of the session can be accessed here.

+- The Scottish Government has also provided guidance on individual risk assessment for the workplace